exercism/bash/concepts/README.md

         - "trimming"    `${var%.*}` `${var##*/}`
     - `$@` and `$*`

-3. word splitting and filename expansion
+3. quoting

     - to discuss the importance of quoting
+    - types of quoting
+    - word splitting and filename expansion
     - basic shell patterns: `*`, `?`, `[...]`
-    - brace expansions and how it's different from patterns `/path/to/{foo,bar,baz}.txt`
     - `set -f`

 4. conditionals